Fetching Data

 ?filter[active]

-And more complex filters MUST be implemented using array parameters like so:
+And more complex filters MAY be implemented using array parameters like so:

 ?filter[foo][arg1]=bar&filter[foo][arg2]=buzz